-Shaving technically can cause acne breakouts, but you’re most likely confusing shave pimples for the more common type of acne, especially if you have sensitive skin.
+Shaving technically can cause acne breakouts or other blemishes, but you’re most likely confusing shave pimples for the more common type of acne, especially if you have sensitive skin.

 The first step in preventing shave pimples for men is to know your enemy.

 Razor bumps, shave pimples, and acne might look relatively similar, they’re caused by different things.
 Proper identification is particularly important for men who have more sensitive and acne-prone skin.
 Try to think of shave pimples, acne, and other skin irritations and red bumps as an action-reaction sort of deal to narrow down on the source.

 Razor burn or shave pimples: These pesky little bumps or collections of bumps occur when a hair is cut and grows back into the skin at an odd angle.
 Ingrown hairs irritate hair follicles, resulting in swelling and redness.
 The term razor bumps generally refers to more severe and persistent inflammation of the skin.